Glossary

 Title

-A document that gives evidence of ownership of a property, as well as rights of ownership and possession.
+A document that gives evidence of ownership of a property.

 Title company

-A company that insures the title to a property.
+A company that insures and verifies the title to a property.

 Title insurance

-Insurance that protects the lender (lender's policy) or buyer (owner's policy) against loss due to disputes over property ownership.
+Insurance that protects against loss due to disputes over property ownership.

 Title search

-Examination of municipal records to ensure that the seller is the legal owner of a property and that there are no liens other claims against the property.
+Examination of public records to confirm the legal owner of a property and that there are no claims against the property.

 Transfer tax

-Tax paid when a title passes from one owner to another.
+Tax paid when a title passes from one person or entity to another.

 Trust account